Skip to main content

 Sentry

-Sentry is our primary source for API errors.
+Sentry tracks API errors.
+This was primarily used to track errors before Datadog.
 There are Sentry 'projects' for each of our environments: platform-api-developmentplatform-api-staging, and platform-api-production.
 Selecting a project brings up a list of 'Unresolved Issues' sorted by 'Last Seen' date.
 Other sorting options are: 'Priority', 'First Seen', and 'Frequency'.
 Priority being one of the most useful as it's a time decay algorithm that uses the total frequency to show both consistently noisy and new issues.

 Once you've found a Sentry issue you're interested in you can click it to view the details.
 The official Sentry docs cover issue details but there are areas of interest in how we use each section: